 Head lice are a nuisance which affect all schools from time to time.
 We work very hard to keep our school and students 'lice free' and appreciate your concern and assistance in this matter.
 It is important for you to check your child's head for lice or nits on a regular basis.
 Head lice do not carry disease nor does their presence mean your child is dirty.
 Head lice can be transmitted in a number of ways: borrowing a comb or brush, using someone's hat, ribbons, or scarves, and sharing towels or pillowcases.
 If you suspect head lice, treatment should be started at once.
 It is important to treat all family members, personal belongings and the household environment.
 Notifying the school office enables us to check the children in the same class to prevent further spreading of lice and to disinfect classroom furniture and carpeting if needed.
-Students infected with head lice are not admitted to school.
+Out of an abundance of caution for all, students infected with head lice are not admitted to school.
 In order to attend class, your child must be 'lice free'.